roman-milk/roman-milk.github.io/bedding-the-babysitter.md

  "Yes, ma'am," she nodded, going behind the Governor, unzipping her and then assisting in allowing the dress to slither down the Governor's body and slowly to the floor.

  Not surprisingly, the Governor had voluptuous breasts and my mouth watered with anticipation at the thought of sucking on them.
 She was also wearing a blue thong and thigh highs herself.
-Report_Story #2